nikolaussucher/biology-text/docs/membrane_structure 10.md

 * The ER, which is part of the endomembrane system, which makes up a very large portion of the cell's total membrane content.
 The ER is an enclosed network of tubules and sacs, and its main functions include protein synthesis, and lipid metabolism.
 There are 2 types of ER, smooth and rough.
 The rough ER has ribosomes attached to it used for protein synthesis, while the smooth ER is used more for the processing of toxins and calcium regulation in the cell.
 * The Golgi apparatus has two interconnected round Golgi cisternae.
 Compartments of the apparatus forms multiple tubular-reticular networks responsible for organization, stack connection and cargo transport that display a continuous grape-like stringed vesicles ranging from 50-60 nm.
 The apparatus consists of three main compartments, a flat disc-shaped cisterna with tubular-reticular networks and vesicles.

-## Permeability
+## Membrane Permeability

 The permeability of a membrane is the rate of passive diffusion of molecules through the membrane.
 These molecules are known as permeant molecules.
 Permeability depends mainly on the electric charge and polarity of the molecule and to a lesser extent the molar mass of the molecule.
 Due to the cell membrane's hydrophobic nature, small electrically neutral molecules pass through the membrane more easily than charged, large ones.
 The inability of charged molecules to pass through the cell membrane results in pH partition of substances throughout the fluid compartments of the body.
 Because of these properties, the cell membrane is referred to as as selectively (or semi-) permeable membrane.

-## Diffusion
+### Diffusion

-Diffusion is the net movement of material from an area of high concentration to an area with lower concentration.
+[Diffusion](https://en.wikipedia.org/wiki/Diffusion) is the net movement of material from an area of high concentration to an area with lower concentration.
 The difference of concentration between the two areas is often termed as the concentration gradient, and diffusion will continue until this gradient has been eliminated.
 Since diffusion moves materials from an area of higher concentration to an area of lower concentration, it is described as moving solutes "down the concentration gradient" (compared with active transport, which often moves material from area of low concentration to area of higher concentration, and therefore referred to as moving the material "against the concentration gradient").
 However, in many cases (e.g. passive drug transport) the driving force of passive transport can not be simplified to the concentration gradient.
 If there are different solutions at the two sides of the membrane with different equilibrium solubility of the drug, the difference in degree of saturation is the driving force of passive membrane transport.
 It is also true for supersaturated solutions which are more and more important owing to the spreading of the application of amorphous solid dispersions for drug bioavailability enhancement.

 Simple diffusion and osmosis are in some ways similar.
 Simple diffusion is the passive movement of solute from a high concentration to a lower concentration until the concentration of the solute is uniform throughout and reaches equilibrium.
 Osmosis is much like simple diffusion but it specifically describes the movement of water (not the solute) across a selectively permeable membrane until there is an equal concentration of water and solute on both sides of the membrane.
 Simple diffusion and osmosis are both forms of passive transport and require none of the cell's ATP energy.

-## Facilitated Diffusion
+### Facilitated Diffusion

 Facilitated diffusion, also called carrier-mediated osmosis, is the movement of molecules across the cell membrane via special transport proteins that are embedded in the plasma membrane by actively taking up or excluding ions.
 Active transport of protons by H+ ATPases alters membrane potential allowing for facilitated passive transport of particular ions such as potassium  down their charge gradient through high affinity transporters and channels.

-## Osmosis
+### Osmosis

-Osmosis is the movement of water molecules across a selectively permeable membrane.
+[Osmosis](https://en.wikipedia.org/wiki/Osmosis) is the movement of water molecules across a selectively permeable membrane.
 The net movement of water molecules through a partially permeable membrane from a solution of high water potential to an area of low water potential.
 A cell with a less negative water potential will draw in water but this depends on other factors as well such as solute potential (pressure in the cell e.g. solute molecules) and pressure potential (external pressure e.g. cell wall).
 There are three types of Osmosis solutions: the isotonic solution, hypotonic solution, and hypertonic solution.
 Isotonic solution is when the extracellular solute concentration is balanced with the concentration inside the cell.
 In the Isotonic solution, the water molecules still moves between the solutions, but the rates are the same from both directions, thus the water movement is balanced between the inside of the cell as well as the outside of the cell.
 A hypotonic solution is when the solute concentration outside the cell is lower than the concentration inside the cell.
 In hypotonic solutions, the water moves into the cell, down its concentration gradient (from higher to lower water concentrations).
 That can cause the cell to swell.
 Cells that don't have a cell wall, such as animal cells, could burst in this solution.
 A hypertonic solution is when the solute concentration is higher (think of hyper - as high) than the concentration inside the cell.
 In hypertonic solution, the water will move out, causing the cell to shrink.

-## Active transport
+### Active Transport

 Unlike passive transport, which uses the kinetic energy and natural entropy of molecules moving down a gradient, active transport uses cellular energy to move them against a gradient, polar repulsion, or other resistance.
 Active transport is usually associated with accumulating high concentrations of molecules that the cell needs, such as ions, glucose and amino acids.
 Examples of active transport include the uptake of glucose in the intestines in humans and the uptake of mineral ions into root hair cells of plants.

 There are two types of active transport: primary active transport that uses adenosine triphosphate (ATP), and secondary active transport that uses an electrochemical gradient.
 An example of active transport in human physiology is the uptake of glucose in the intestines.

-## Bulk transport
+### Bulk transport

 Endocytosis and exocytosis are both forms of bulk transport that move materials into and out of cells, respectively, via vesicles.
 In the case of endocytosis, the cellular membrane folds around the desired materials outside the cell.
 The ingested particle becomes trapped within a pouch, known as a vesicle, inside the cytoplasm.
 Often enzymes from lysosomes are then used to digest the molecules absorbed by this process.
 Substances that enter the cell via signal mediated electrolysis include proteins, hormones and growth and stabilization factors.
 Viruses enter cells through a form of endocytosis that involves their outer membrane fusing with the membrane of the cell.
 This forces the viral DNA into the host cell.